 - Plus 5 Free Motivational & Instructional Audio Interviews from Tom Venuto, Kristi Frank, Bill Phillips, Jennifer Nicole Lee & Shawn Phillips

-The Old School New Body Program plus all the bonuses is currently $27 and does come with a 60 day money back guarantee.
+The Old School New Body Program plus all the bonuses is normally $50 and does come with a 60 day money back guarantee.

 I thought I’d give you an update after 6 weeks of using the Old School New Body workout.
 I have definitely noticed a difference in my physique even at this early stage.
 I was debating whether to post pictures or not as it’s only been 6 weeks plus you can’t always tell how genuine some of these before and after pictures are, but I assure you I took the 1st picture 1 day before I started the program and the 2nd 6 weeks after being on this program.
 Saying that the second picture was taken on my new camera, whereas the first was taken on a cheap disposal camera and I think there was probably too much light let in – I’m not normally that white!!!

 From the pictures you can see I have lost fat around the stomach and sides and my abs are looking more defined.
 My chest and shoulders also look more muscular and defined.
 You can’t really tell from the pictures, but by arms are looking a bit bigger as well.
 I didn’t take any of my back or legs but they also have showed signs of good improvements.